- About Us

 Attribution models help you to zoom into specific touch-points and optimize that point on the sales funnel.
 With the help of multi-touch attribution modeling, you will get a clear view of traffic sources, acquisition paths, and acquisition channels, and how they affect your sales funnel.

 First touch attribution (also known as the first-click attribution) gives all the credits to the first interaction the business had with the customer.
-This attribution model credits brand awareness as it’s the first touch at which the client gets to know your brand.
+This attribution model credits brand awareness as it’s the first touch point at which the client gets to know your brand.
 Hence, marketers use this model to know what caught the customer’s attention to their brand.

 This type of attribution model promotes pay-per-click (PPC) campaigns even when they don’t directly create sales but create higher awareness and engagements.
 You should adopt the first-touch attribution model if your business has a longer sales cycle rather than a one-time purchase.